adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

   <summary> Using Swift package manager instead? </summary><p>

 **Swift Package Manager**
-This tutorial assumes a project using Cocoapods for package dependency management, but if following along with a project that uses Swift package manager, refer to the [README for instructions on how to add the EdgeBridge package](../../README.md#swift-package-managerhttpsgithubcomappleswift-package-manager).
+This tutorial assumes a project using Cocoapods for package dependency management, but if following along with a project that uses Swift package manager, refer to the [README for instructions on how to add the package](../../README.md#swift-package-managerhttpsgithubcomappleswift-package-manager).

 </p></details>